 - Liquid.
 If you have trouble giving your dog pills, you may want to try a liquid fish oil supplement.
-The liquid can be added to their regular food for easier consumption.
-Liquid fish oil is more easily absorbed by the body as well.
+The liquid form can be added to their regular food for easier consumption.
+Liquid fish oil is generally easily absorbed by the body as well.

 👉 Be sure to follow your vet’s instructions on how much to feed your dog based on their size and needs.